ddoodev/discordoo/CONTRIBUTING.md

 # Discordoo Contribution guide
-Hello and first of all thanks for your interest in contributing to Discordoo!
+Hello and first thanks for your interest in contributing to Discordoo!
 Discordoo hasn't grown up yet, however we have some plans to develop it into a stable and production-ready library.
 Further, in this document we'll describe all the aspects of contributing to Discordoo.

 ## General